 The Benefits Of A Roth IRA For Retirement Planning

-Given you cannot withdraw from a 401(k) or traditional IRA penalty free before the age of 59.5, it's prudent to contribute to a Roth IRA with post-tax dollars if your company offers a Roth IRA and if your income is under the limit.
+About 25% of American households own Roth IRA accounts as of 2024.
+It's important to know you cannot withdraw from a 401(k) or traditional IRA penalty free before the age of 59.5.
+This is why it's prudent to contribute to a Roth IRA with post-tax dollars if your company offers one.
+The catch is your income must be under the IRS mandated limit.

-A Roth IRA is great for retirement planning if you pay the 24% federal income tax bracket or lower.
-Once you start paying a 32% federal income tax rate, it gets hard to pay tax up front to contribute to a Roth IRA.
+A Roth IRA is great for retirement planning if you are in the 24% federal income tax bracket or lower.
+It's hard to contribute to a Roth IRA once you are in the 32% or higher federal income tax rate.
 Remember, you will likely earn less in retirement than while working.

 The Roth IRA Strategy For Early Retirement

-For those of you in the 24% federal income tax bracket, who plan to retire before the age of 59.5, the age where you can withdraw from your 401(k) and IRA penalty free, then you should definitely contribute to a Roth IRA.
-For 2020, the maximum contribution is $6,000, and $7,000 for “catch up” if you are over the age of 50.
+There are two criteria that should incentivize you to contribute to a Roth IRA.
+1) You are in the 24% federal income tax bracket.
+2) You plan to retire before the age of 59.5.
+This is the age when you can withdraw from a 401(k) and IRA penalty free.
+For 2024, the maximum contribution amount is $7,000.
+And it's $8,000 for “catch up” if you are over the age of 50.

 Every early retiree should do the following: